 Yes, but only on a case-by-case basis

 Interviews occur on a rolling basis beginning in September following receipt of an interview invitation.
 The interview will focus on the applicant's understanding of and commitment to the profession of pharmacy, verbal communication skills, and program fit.
 Applicants will have opportunities to ask questions.
-Applicants should prepare for the interview and plan to spend a half-day for the interview process.
+Applicants should prepare for the interview.

 Yes